berlinonline/converjon/README.md

 An advanced image conversion server and command line tool.

 **IMPORTANT: Converjon 2.0.0 has been released.
-For documentation for the previous Converjon 1.8.x see [here](https://github.com/berlinonline/converjon/tree/148ab8a6c01c6ffae6e2f40d25ec35d8c0cfb57d).**
+For documentation on the previous version 1.8.x see [here](https://github.com/berlinonline/converjon/tree/148ab8a6c01c6ffae6e2f40d25ec35d8c0cfb57d).**

 * [Features](#features)